Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 ## Overview

 In the previous lesson, we covered the basic differences between the Reactive Network and ReactVM.
-In this one, we will dive into subscriptions, a key feature that allows RSCs to automatically respond to events emitted by other contracts.
+In this one, we will dive into subscriptions, a key feature that allows RCs to automatically respond to events emitted by other contracts.
 When these events occur, the subscribing contract can automatically execute predefined logic.

 By the end of this article, you will learn to:

 * Configure and manage subscriptions both statically and dynamically.
 * Handle subscription and unsubscription events within your smart contracts.
-* Recognize the limitations and best practices for using subscriptions in Reactive Smart Contracts.
+* Recognize the limitations and best practices for using subscriptions in Reactive Contracts.

 ## How to Implement Subscriptions